jbatson5/SCALE-test/docs/MAVRIC.rst

 cross-section library if less than 3). :math:`S_8`/ :math:`P_3` is an adequate choice for many applications, but the user is free to changes these.
-For complex ducts or transport over large distances at small angles, :math:`S_{12}` may be required. :math:`S_4`/ :math:`P_1` or even :math:`S_2`/ :math:`P_0` would be useful in doing a very cursory run to confirm that the problem was input correctly, but would likely not be adequate for weight window generation for a problem that is complex enough to require advanced variance reduction.
+For complex ducts or transport over large distances at small angles, :math:`S_{12}` may be required. :math:`S_4`/ :math:`P_1` or even :math:`S_2`/ :math:`P_0` would be useful in doing a very cursory run to confirm that the problem was input correctly, but this would likely be inadequate for weight window generation in a problem that is complex enough to require advanced variance reduction.

-These options, as well as the other Denovo options, are applied to both the forward and the adjoint calculations that are required from the inputs given in the importance map block.
+These and other Denovo options are applied to both the forward and the adjoint calculations that are required from the inputs given in the importance map block.

 In problems with small sources or media that are not highly scattering, discrete ordinates can suffer from "ray effects" :cite:`lathrop_ray_1968,lathrop_remedies_1971` where artifacts of the discrete quadrature directions can be seen in the computed fluxes.
-To help alleviate the ray effects problem, Denovo has a first-collision capability to help alleviate ray effects.
+Denovo has a first-collision capability to help alleviate ray effects.
 This method computes the uncollided flux in each mesh cell from a point source.
 The uncollided fluxes are then used as a distributed source in the main